-Hugill began working with computers in the 1970s, writing cricket scoring programs for the mainframe machine in the nearby university.
-In the 1980s, he used the Fairlight CMI to produce several digital compositions.
+Hugill began working with computers in the 1970s, and in the 1980s he used the Fairlight CMI to produce several digital compositions.
 However, his involvement with Creative Computing really began in 1994/5 during the composition of 'Island Symphony', an electroacoustic piece that also used the internet as a musical resource (at a time before the World Wide Web).
-His subsequent foundation of the BA/BSc in Music, Technology and Innovation and then the Insitute Of Creative Technologies at De Montfort University was accompanied by many projects and theoretical writings which developed the idea of a hybrid discipline at the intersection of the "arts" and "sciences" underpinned by computer technology.
+His subsequent foundation of the BA/BSc in Music, Technology and Innovation and then the Institute Of Creative Technologies at De Montfort University was accompanied by many projects and theoretical writings which developed the idea of a hybrid discipline at the intersection of the "arts" and "sciences" underpinned by computer technology.
 This was consolidated by the establishment of a Creative Computing programme at Bath Spa University and, most recently, at University of Leicester.

-A discreet electroacoustic AI installation that detects and tramsits the hidden resonances in buildings.
+A discreet electroacoustic AI installation that detects and transmits the hidden resonances in buildings.
 Pilot funded by NESTA/London Sinfonietta in 2017.

 Hugill, A., Ma, S., Yang, H. (2016) BERTiE: British Education Research Tool